Musical-Specific Audition Songs

 Author: Stacy Karyn

-Stacy Karyn is the founder of Theatre Trip, author of The Thespian’s Bucket List, and creator of The Cast Album List.
-She holds a BA in theatre, a TESOL drama certificate, and has worked and interned with Broadway and Off-Broadway theaters.
+Stacy Karyn is the founder of Theatre Trip, author of The Thespian’s Bucket List, and creator of The Cast Album ListShe holds a BA in theatre and a TESOL drama certificate, with experience working and interning in Broadway and Off-Broadway theaters.

-2 thoughts on “The Best Audition Songs for Be More Chill – by Character
+2 thoughts on “The Best Audition Songs for Be More Chill – By Character

 • I sang ‘Stupid With Love’ from Mean Girls for my Be More Chill audition and got Christine! 🙂

-• Oh!
+Oh!
 Stupid with Love is a GREAT choice for Be More Chill!!
 It would also be a pretty solid choice to audition with without a specific character in mind as well.
 I’m going to add it to the list, but you get full credit for thinking of this one!

 Leave a Reply